TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

 ```

-Implications of the mean mimimizing the sum-of-squared distances to all values in a numeric
+Implications of the mean of a numeric set mimimizing the sum-of-squared distances to all
-  set extend to both summarizing data and making predictions about unobserved values.
+  values in the set extend to both summarizing data and making predictions about unobserved
+  values.
 If you were to summarize the values in the set with a single value, the mean would
   be least incorrect of all possible answers, if correctness is quantified by the total
   squared distance from (how far 'off') values in the set are from the estimate.
   Similarly, if I were to draw one value from the set and ask you to predict